 Have you thought about creating a personal website or social media account to directly promote your skills and expertise?
 I know, when you first think about it, it sounds extreme.
 But specifically creating your online presence to target your dream employers can be an incredibly effective way to tap into the hidden job market.
-You could do this through Twitter, LinkedIn or one of the free blogging site (WordPress and Blogger are just a couple).
+You could do this through Facebook, Twitter, LinkedIn or a blog.
 If you are comfortable with the tech stuff, go ahead and set something up on your own domain.

 What should you include on your website?

 This all depends on your profession.
 Ideally you want to choose a range of tools that will allow you to showcase your strengths and abilities.
 Think about an online portfolio if you are an artist, photographer or other creative.
-You could include a blog if you are a writer, a journalist or are looking for a way to demonstrate your knowledge.
+You could include a blog if you are looking for a way to demonstrate your knowledge.
 Testimonials, references and a copy of your full resume are other awesome additions to your profile.

 For more information about this, check out my post on Going Digital: Creating a Personal Website.